wbeard/react-suitcssify/readme.md

 ## Release History

+* 3.2.0 - Add getBaseComponentName to API.
+Alias `utility` as `getClassName` -- utility will be removed in a future release as it would be a breaking change.
 * 3.1.0 - Add higher-order component option.
 Update React version and add to peerDependencies.
 Other minor tweaks.
 * 3.0.2 - Update decorator to not use inheritance.
 Update dev dependencies, including react 0.14.
 * 3.0.1 - Use destructuring assignment instead of Object.assign.
 Utilize internal format method to de-dupe similar code.
 Adjust imports.